 Developed with the Queensland Centre for Domestic and Family Violence Research, our courses are directly connecting to ongoing research in the field, meaning you’ll have access to the latest information and techniques.
 You will benefit from a highly contextual course that will prepare you with up-to-date knowledge and skills to work in both government and private sector roles.
 Plus, benefit from the ultimate flexibility to study entirely online via our Be Different platform where you set your own pace to fit study around your life.

 Take advantage of the Government's Job Ready subsidies and receive a discount on full fees in the Graduate Certificate in Domestic and Family Violence Practice.
-If you are eligible for a Commonwealth Supported Place, your total student contribution is $7312.
+Refer to the Course Fees section below for more details.

 |Core Units||4||Major Units||None|

 Wondering how a self-paced postgraduate course in domestic and family violence practice works and what to expect?
 Explore more details below.

 You will be required to complete three compulsory units plus one elective unit.
 Units are generally broken down into 10-12, bite-sized modules for you to complete.
 Each unit is six credit points and designed to require a time commitment of a total of 144 hours.

 After enrolling, you will complete the following compulsory unit:

 - DFVP20001 Domestic and Family Violence Practice: Key Concepts and Perspectives (prerequisite)

 Upon completion of DFVP20001, you will have access to two further compulsory units and can study these in any order.